 Do You Have to Clean a Juicer After Every Use

-YES!
-You should clean a juicer after every use if you want it to last for a long time.
-Also, you should clean the juicer as soon as possible.
-We try to clean our juicer within half an hour after juicing.
+A juicer should be cleaned after every use to last for a long time.
+Also, it should be cleaned as soon as possible.
+We try to clean our Omega slow juicer within half an hour after juicing.
 If we are in a hurry and cleaning the juicer is not an option, we at least try to open the juicer, scrape out the pulp, and immerse it in water.
 After we come home, we clean it as usual.

-6 Easy Steps to Clean a Juicer Fast and Efficiently
+6 Easy Steps to Clean a Slow Juicer Fast & Efficiently

 - Disassemble the juicer and scrape out the pulp.